 Health Risks From Exposure To Mold

 Mold can cause allergy symptoms, headaches, nausea, respiratory distress, and a variety of other health problems.
 Risk can be more severe and permanent damage may occur to the respiratory tract of individuals with asthma and chronic pulmonary diseases For landlords and property owners, the liability of putting your tenants at risk is high and litigation can be expensive if not dealt with properly.
 Home and property owners need to understand the risks of mold exposure and remove the mold as soon as the first signs of mold growth become apparent.
-Learn more about mold and the health risks it can create from the Utah Department of Health.
+Learn more about mold and the health risks it can create from the State Department of Health.

-Wondering if you need mold testing in Utah?
+Wondering if you need mold testing?
 Infrared leak detection, air, and surface sampling establish the scope of work.
 If a homeowner is putting their home on the market or suspects potential litigation, we work hand-in-hand with an industrial hygienist and independent third-party laboratory to remove the conflict of interest between mold testing and mold remediation.
 Pre-testing for mold establishes a baseline and post-sampling prove the job has been done right.
 A document is provided as proof of clearance testing.